How to Make This Delicious Orange Cranberry Pound Cake

 Glaze

-• Fresh squeezed orange juice to glaze consistency
+• 1 large Fresh squeezed orange or orange juice to glaze consistency

 Instructions

-In a separate bowl, whisk together eggs, vanilla extract, orange zest, and juice.
+• Combine the Wet Ingredients: In a separate bowl, whisk together the eggs, vanilla extract, orange zest, and orange juice.
 Set aside.

-Using an electric mixer on medium speed, cream butter until smooth.
-Add in sugar, heavy cream, and cream cheese.
-Mix until well incorporated.
+• Cream the Butter Mixture: Using a stand mixer or electric mixer on medium speed, beat the butter until smooth and creamy.
+Add the sugar, heavy cream, and cream cheese.
+Continue mixing until fully incorporated and fluffy.

-Pour batter into the prepared pan and tap gently to remove any bubbles.
+• Bake: Pour the batter into the prepared pan and gently tap it on the counter to release any air bubbles.

-Bake at 350°F for one hour or until a toothpick inserted into the center of the cake comes out clean and there’s no wiggle.
+• Bake for about 1 hour, or until a toothpick inserted into the center comes out clean and the cake is set with no jiggle in the middle.

-Let the cake cool completely on a wire rack before glazing.
+• Cool: Allow the cake to cool completely on a wire rack before glazing.

 Want more Christmas goodies?